 Whereas on Lowes.com, one of the culprits, I can enter “1” in zip code and be on my way and won’t know until I click “use this address”.

 Growth Rock Recommendation: We haven’t done AB tests on instant form validation, but we don’t see a reason not to have it.
+Again, we think this should for sure be a mobile checkout best practice (really on all device types and sizes).
 Asking users to wait until they submit a form to see errors is just cumbersome.
 We recommend AB testing this (instead of implementing it outright) so you can see if any unintended consequences of instant validation may hurt your conversion rate.
 For example, some forms may be too quick to point out errors, causing users who are in the middle of typing an email address or phone number to see a red warning when they simply haven’t finished.
 If this hurts conversion rate, an AB test will indicate that for you so you can fix the problem.

 Do the Number Fields Use Number Keypads?